-In January 2012, the Company acquired 150,000 common shares of Avaron Mining Corp. with an adjusted cost base of \$15,000 as part of the option agreement with Avaron described in Note 7 (b).
-The Company has designated the investment in Avaron as fair value through profit and loss and classifies the common shares of Avaron as a long-term investment.
+In January 2012, the Company acquired 150,000 common shares of Avaron with an adjusted cost base of \$15,000.
+In April 2013, Avino received an additional 250,000 common shares with an adjusted cost base of \$25,000 in accordance with the consent to assign the option agreement with Avaron described in Note 7(b).
+The Company has designated the investment in Avaron as fair value through profit and loss, and classifies the common shares of Avaron as a long-term investment.